 Many upholstery cleaners can be used on multiple surfaces, though it can vary from one product to the next.
 For instance, steam cleaners, upright appliances, and other machine options are typically suitable for cleaning carpets, curtains, and sometimes hard flooring.

-Additionally, multi-surface liquid formulas can often be used on carpets as well as drapes, car interiors, car seats, and strollers.
-Be sure to check the intended use, before using a product to clean any surface.
+Multi-surface liquid formulas can often be used on carpets as well as drapes, car interiors, car seats, and strollers.
+Be sure to check the intended use before using a product to clean any surface.

 Why Trust The Spruce?

 Erica Puisis has been researching home products for The Spruce since 2017, delivering insights and advice on the latest innovations in cleaning products and technology.
-When writing this article, Erica relied on testing insights from The Lab and our at-home product testers to compare attributes such as usability and effectiveness, in addition to each product's features.
-For more insight, she spoke to Lauren Bowen, Director of Franchise Operations at Two Maids & A Mop.
+When writing this article, Puisis relied on testing insights from The Lab and our at-home product testers to compare attributes such as usability and effectiveness, in addition to each product's features.
+For more insight, she spoke to Lauren Bowen, director of franchise operations at Two Maids & A Mop.
 Bowen provided insights on the best practices for using an upholstery cleaner and advice on abiding by fabric care labels.
-During the days of house-training a puppy and dealing with spills and stains from dinner, a bottle of Folex Instant Carpet Spot Remover is an absolute necessity in Erica's cleaning closet.

-Marisa Casciano is a senior commerce editor for The Spruce, and was in The Lab for our test.
-She has first-hand knowledge of how our tests were both developed and performed.
-When selecting models, she considered verified customer reviews, new technology, and practicality, and pulled picks from a variety of brands and retailers.
-This article was updated by Erin Johnson, a commerce editor for The Spruce focusing on appliances, cleaning, and organization.
-Erin considered additional lab insights as well as new and tried-and-true upholstery cleaners to add to this roundup.
+This article was updated by Erin Johnson, a commerce editor for The Spruce who focuses on appliances, cleaning, and organization.
+Johnson considered additional lab insights as well as new and tried-and-true upholstery cleaners to add to this roundup.